 However, the practice of touching the tail light of vehicles can put our police officers in a risky situation.
 This is because this practice exposes the police officer’s position making him or her susceptible to attack.

-Reason 2: To Leave Evidence
+To Leave Evidence

+Some police departments still instruct their officers to leave some form of fingerprint evidence on the car, but it does not have to be a tail light.
 If you get pulled over and the officer still touches your tail light, it’s likely out of habit rather than necessity.

 To learn more about traffic law, check out what happens when you get pulled over without a driver’s license.